 The Machine Learning and Data Science master’s degree is a fully online degree part-time programme, delivered and structured over two-years, with three terms per academic year.
 You will complete twelve modules over two years, including a research portfolio.
 On average, you will dedicate 21 hours per week to study working toward key assessment deadlines and dates.

 The majority of this time will be independent study- watching videos, reading core material, participating in discussion forums, and completing quizzes and peer reviews, though you can also expect to participate in weekly webinars, office hours, and Q&A sessions.
 These will be scheduled in advance to help you plan your study time around your other commitments.

 The full and detailed learning schedule will be communicated before the programme starts.
-For 2020 entry the programme will hold it’s online ‘induction’ during September 2020.
+The online Machine Learning and Data Science MSc will hold it’s online ‘induction’ each year during the month of September.

 The programme is offered on a part-time basis, over 24 months or two years.

 No, your diploma will not state that this is an online degree.

 This degree prepares students to move their engineering or data science career forward across a wide variety of roles, such as a data scientist, machine learning engineer, or computational statistician.
 Students will be trained to become deep thinkers, going beyond algorithms to turn data into actionable insights, contribute to strategic decision making, and become responsible, ethical members of this rapidly growing profession.

 Yes.
 There will be regular office hours with programme team staff and Faculty members.
 Outside of this there will be scheduled sessions and webinars where you will have access to Faculty staff who will instruct and support your learning.

 Yes, under the guidance of faculty advisors, you will be working with groups of fellow learners engaged in similar projects as you.
 As an Imperial graduate, you will join 200,000 alumni in an influential global community.